zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

 ## **STEP 4**: Create a Pull Request to Upload Your Content to the Master Repository
 The **Pull Request** is a request that you send to the repository owners and code owners of the **oracle/learning-library** repository to approve and host your content on production (**upstream/master** repository).

-Note that the owners can approve your request, ask for more information if required, or reject your request if your content does not meet the standards for Oracle GitHub.
+**Note**: The owners can approve your request, ask for more information if required, or reject your request if your content does not meet the standards for Oracle GitHub.

 To create a Pull Request:
 1. In the **GitHub Desktop** client, select **Branch > Create pull request** to display a browser interface.